ejones18/spotify_playlist_generator/README.md

 ## To Do ##
 1. <s>Remove the need for a seed text file, allow user to search by a song and artists not seeds</s>
-2. <s>Auth code flow to obtain refresh token.</s>
-3. Translaeting to JS for electron use... *underway*
+2. Translaeting to JS for electron use... *underway*
-4. Save playlist to the user's spotify account.
+3. Save playlist to the user's spotify account.